satispay/shopware-plugin/README.md

 ![Satispay Scheduled Task](docs/assets/shopware-satispay-scheduled-task.png)

-In the plugin configuration there is a value to enable a scheduled task that runs every 4 hours and finalizes Satispay transactions for the latest hours specified in the Time Frame field.
+In the plugin configuration there is a value to enable a scheduled task that runs every 4 hours and finalizes Satispay transactions for the latest hours specified in the Time Frame field (excluding the last hour so that these payments follow the default flow and wait for the callback).

 ## Tested on
 - 6.1